AsadullahFarooqi/portfolio/content/pages/experience.md

 **Akbar Computer Academy** ​ Loralai  *Nov 2015 - Mar 2016*
 - Introduced computer tools to students who didn’t had any experience with computers.
 - Taught MS Office, Corel Draw, HTML/CSS and some other stuff.

+# Personal Projects

+### Teaching Programming

+- Since 2015 I have been teaching free coding and Algorithms to students.
+- I have been teaching C/C++, JavaScript, Python and HTML/CSS.
+- The people of my socity are at the lowest level in the technology So I teach for free to spread the knowledge and to encurage more people of my socity to technology.

+### Village Stream Water Calculator For Farmers/Villagers
+- The water division system was made a long time ago in old 1900 in terms of the movement of stars, sun-rise and sun-set.
+- I am building an application where it will help villagers and farmers to find the day of their turn.
+- I am using firebase, apollo-server and Reactjs, apollo-react to handle the frontend and backend.

+### Inventory Web App
+- Inventory web app for wholesalers built with Python, Django, jinja2, MySQL, HTML/CSS, Bootstrap.